raehik/old-blog.raehik.net/_drafts/what-is-the-bios-gpt-partition.md

 <!-- http://en.wikipedia.org/wiki/File:GNU_GRUB_on_MBR_partitioned_hard_disk_drives.svg -->
 <!-- Remember to attribute -->

-It's old.
-[1983 old](http://en.wikipedia.org/wiki/Master_boot_record#Overview).
+It's old. **[1983 old](http://en.wikipedia.org/wiki/Master_boot_record#Overview)**.
 With MBR, you can't address disks larger than 2 TB.
 You're also limited to just 4 primary partitions (though you can have more if you use extended partitions, they have the feeling of an bugfix rather than a design principal).

-GPT, for GUID Partition Table, is a
+GPT, for GUID Partition Table, is a newer partioning scheme.
+It's part of the UEFI (?) standard - however it's often used in BIOS systems because of MBR's *crippling* limitations.

 In the GPT partitioning scheme, there *isn't* any extra space -- it's used for the partition table (??).